qkzk/fm/development.md

   - [x] preview builder
   - [ ] preview refactor
   - [ ] simplify the mess as much as possible
+- [x] preview symlink to folder as the target
-- [ ] preview symlink to folder as the target
+- [ ] preview symlink to files as the target.
+More difficult, must change PreviewBuilder completely
+- [x] Alt+g should accept pathes to file from input and go there

 ## TODO